PierreSenellart/provsql/doc/source/dev/query-rewriting.rst

   deferred to a later slice that will infer independent-TID joins via the hierarchical-CQ criterion).

+TID and BID NOTICEs carry a complete source list.
+OPAQUE NOTICEs deliberately omit it: when the shape gate trips on a sublink, set operation, ``GROUP BY``, ``DISTINCT``, ``HAVING``, aggregates, window functions, or SRFs in the target list, the rtable walk only reaches the syntactically visible RTEs, so any list would be partial and falsely suggest completeness.
+The user already has the query text in front of them and can identify the involved relations without our help.

-The sources list is populated even when the kind is ``OPAQUE``, so the ``NOTICE`` always attributes the result to the relations the query touches.
-Independent-TID join inference, BID block-key preservation under projection / ``GROUP BY``, ``UNION ALL`` of disjoint TIDs, and the transitive base-ancestor computation the future correlation registry will consume are all explicit follow-ups;
+Independent-TID join inference, BID block-key preservation under projection / ``GROUP BY``, ``UNION ALL`` of compatible BID legs, and the transitive base-ancestor computation the future correlation registry will consume are all explicit follow-ups;
 see ``doc/TODO/safe-query-followups.md`` ("TID / BID propagation
 through derived relations").